 There’s so much going on in my world right now.
 Some terrifying, some heartbreaking, some thrilling.
 But it’s all roiling inside of me, like a flood waters threatening to breach a levy.
 This week, I found myself standing frozen in the face of it, afraid that I am yet again too much and not enough at the same time.

 My middle sister, Karen, and I have been known to butt heads from time to time.
 I suppose that's what happens when two people have personalities as strong as ours.
 But she’s also the person who gets it when others don’t.
 Maybe that’s the thing about sisters; you share the same brand of crazy.

-A few months ago, I was going through a rough patch with the aforementioned ex.
+A few months ago, my boyfriend and I were going through a rough patch.
 He said those words to me because I was utterly unable to verbalize what was going on in my head.
 Or rather, I did speak for myself but the instant he challenged it or ignored it, I let him.
 I froze in my uncertainty.
 Was I being too much again?

 (In the spirit of full disclosure, there are times it’s less uncertainty and more weariness.
 One of my favorite lines comes from Carsie Blanton’s song Backbone: Honey, I’ve already conquered all I can.
 I just wanna be a woman.
 All you gotta be is a man.)

 I’m a woman who prides herself in being independent and strong and still sometimes I am so small and broken.
 When we were having this fight, Karen shared the song Brave by Sara Bareilles with me.
 It’s since become my anthem whenever I find myself allowing people to treat me in a way that isn’t okay, whether it’s a boyfriend, my own kid, a colleague, or even a parent.